The Yorkshire Three Peaks In Winter

 Is this suitable for me?

-The walk will be suitable for anyone with some hill walking experience and fitness.
-They are social days out above anything else and we go as far as people want to and conditions allow.
+The walk will be suitable for anyone with good hill walking experience and fitness who might have done the Y3P in summer and want to start the year with a new challenge.
 If you are unfamiliar with walking in the hills in winter these will introduce you to why mountain guides absolutely live for winter!

 What do I need to bring?